Newcastle University Students' Union

 Newcastle University Students' Union (NUSU) is the students' union of Newcastle University in Newcastle upon Tyne, England.
 It is an organisation with the intention of representing and providing services and welfare for the students of University of Newcastle upon Tyne.
 It was originally set up as the Union Society and changed to its present name in 2011.
-In 2022, it voted to rejoin the National Union of Students (NUS).
+In 2022, its members voted to rejoin the National Union of Students (NUS).
+The Union voted to remain affiliated with the NUS in 2025.

-The Students' Union is run by seven sabbatical officers and nine voluntary unpaid liberation and chair positions.
+The Students' Union is run by six sabbatical officers and nine voluntary unpaid liberation and chair positions.
 It also employs around 300 people in ancillary roles including bar staff and Freshers' Week organisers.

 Students' Union Building

 Unlike the majority of other students' unions in the United Kingdom, Newcastle University Students' Union owns the building where it is housed.
 The Union building was built in 1924 with a gift from an anonymous donor, who is believed to have been Sir Cecil Cochrane, a major benefactor to the university.
 It is built in the neo-Jacobean style and was designed by the local architect Robert Burns Dick whose firm designed the Laing Art Gallery, the towers of the Tyne Bridge and The Spanish City in Whitley Bay.
 It was opened on 22 October 1925 by the Rt.
 Hon.
 Lord Eustace Percy, who later served as Rector of King's College from 1937 to 1952.
 In 1987 the Students' Union was made a Grade II listed building.

 The building was originally split in two with one union for men and one for women.
 In the 1960s the university funded a significant extension, known as the 'flying wing'.
 This was given to the union for a 99-year lease with a peppercorn rent.
 The modernist copper-clad extension, which is part of the Hadrian Building, was designed by Sir William Whitfield who also designed the Northern Stage.
 A debating chamber which hung over Kings Road was also built, though it was demolished in 2003.

 In 2010 the university donated £8 million towards a redevelopment project for the Union Building.
 This work won the Education Interior Design category of the National Mixology Interior Design Awards 2011.

 The building houses Luther's – the student union bar, the Student Advice Centre (SAC) and food outlets including Subway and Domino's, along with a number of offices and rooms for its members.
 In the basement is Venue, a nightclub and event space, with space for 1,400 people.
 Artists that have performed at Students' Union include Maxïmo Park, Snow Patrol, Coldplay, George Ezra and The 1975.
 The union building also houses a printers and a branch of Santander.